isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-used-household-articles-and-personal-effects.md

    <div>
       <ul>
         <li>Copy of passport</li>
-        <li>Proof of transfer of residence to Singapore (e.g., employment pass, dependant pass or student pass)</li>
+        <li>Proof of transfer of residence to Singapore (e.g., employment pass, dependant pass, student pass or In-Principle Approval letter from Ministry of Manpower))</li>
-				<li>Other supporting documents [e.g., letter of employment or a letter of undertaking from the local employer or in-principle approval from the Ministry of Manpower (MOM)]</li>
 				</ul></div>
 <div>
 <p>Owners who fail to get the necessary approval for GST relief before arriving in Singapore are required to pay GST for their hand-carried items via the <a href="https://www.customs.gov.sg/eservices/customs-sg-web-application/">Customs@SG web application.</a> GST relief applications made after arrival will not be entertained.</p>